bme-chatbots/dialogue-generation/README.md

 !nvidia-smi
 ```

-Copy and run the following code in a cell of your colab file for installing and training the model.
+Copy and run the following code in a cell of your colab file for installing the model.

 ```bash
 !git clone https://github.com/bme-chatbots/dialogue-generation.git